Planning To Have Children After 35? A Fertility Doctor Shares What You Need To Know

 There are so many reasons to delay having children, whether it's career goals, travel aspirations, financial stability, or, of course, finding the right person to spend your life with.
 But if you plan to wait until after 35 to have children, it's also important to know how age affects your ability to conceive and carry a healthy pregnancy.

-Unfortunately, pregnancy complications and infertility do increase with age.
-As someone who has personally experienced infertility and pregnancy loss, I have been there.
+Unfortunately, pregnancy complications and fertility struggles do increase with age.
+As someone who has personally experienced both issues, I have been there.
 And as a fertility physician, I know that knowledge and education are the most valuable tools for family planning.
 After working with hundreds of patients over the years, I know there are mostly happy endings for those who have trouble conceiving on their own.

 Armed with the right information, you can determine the best choice for you.
 Here's what I wish everyone knew about delaying pregnancy:

 1. Pregnancy becomes more difficult after 35—but it's not impossible.

 It's important to start a family when you are ready, but it's also important to know that as we enter our mid-30s, there's a rapid acceleration in the loss and damage of eggs.
 That's because we're born with all of the eggs we are ever going to have, and as we go through life, our ovarian supply diminishes.
 The eggs that remain have a higher chance of being abnormal.
 As a result, all pregnancies are considered higher risk when delivery happens at age 35 or older.